brownplt/chaff-gen-artifacts/README.md

 ```

 Note that if you build these from source, digests will differ from prebuilt images.

+Additionally, we include a script that requires the use of a Unix-like command line shell.
+However, this is not required to evaluate the artifact.

 ### Ensuring things work as expected: